P-NuTyX/p_nutyx/docs/build_from_scratch/2_pass1.md

 The script will run some checks and NO error should occur.
 The downloading of the sources will start automatically.

+NOTE: one can re-run this scripts in case it was interrupted.

 ```bash
 scripts/runmebeforepass1
 ```